-A simple savory zucchini mushroom pasta recipe that's packed with fresh garden flavors and crispy lemony breadcrumbs.
-A quick vegetarian summer dinner.
+A simple zucchini mushroom pasta recipe that's packed with fresh garden flavors and topped with crispy, lemony breadcrumbs.
+An easy vegetarian summer dinner that's great for weeknight cooking.

-And if you need another idea for using up zucchini, check out my Simple Stuffed Zucchini recipe.
-Another idea I just tried for the first time is zucchini pickles.
+If you need more zucchini recipe ideas, try my Zucchini Curry or Simple Stuffed Zucchini.
+Another idea I just tried for the first time is quick zucchini pickles.
 Instead of cucumbers, you use zucchini.
-Here's a quick zucchini pickle recipe to try out.
+They were much better than expected!

 🥘 Ingredients

-This simple dish combines zucchini and basil from the garden, along with mushrooms, onions, and garlic.
-Oh yeah, there's pasta, too.
+This simple dish combines sauteed zucchini and mushrooms with onions, garlic, and red pepper in a light white wine sauce.
+Of course, there's pasta, too.
 Here's everything you'll need:

 🔪 Instructions